 This semiclassical picture is of particular interest because it clearly shows how only the former, described by $G_S$, can lead to energy dissipation, while the signal arising from $C_T$ conserves energy over an rf cycle.

-We can picture these two types of response from a QED perspective as the QD mediating an interaction between the PhB and the CR.
-The capacitive response, thus, would correspond to the QD and the PhB exchanging \textit{virtual} photons, whose energy is not accounted for, in the form of creating a polaron and populating the Floquet ladder, while the resistive components will describe \textit{real} photons, which transfer energy to the PhB from the CR and vice versa.
+We can picture these two types of response from a QED perspective as the QD mediating an interaction between the PhO and the CR.
+The capacitive response, thus, would correspond to the QD and the PhO exchanging \textit{virtual} photons, whose energy is not accounted for, in the form of creating a polaron and populating the Floquet ladder, while the resistive components will describe \textit{real} photons, which transfer energy to the PhO from the CR and vice versa.
 Consisting of fully elastic jumps, the capacitive component is time-reversible.
-Thus, the $m$-th and $-m$-th Floquet Modes must share the same occupation (i.e. \eqr{eq:Floquet_DOS}) and a precise phase relation.
-Stocastically, however, an \textit{extra} real photon can be emitted (absorbed) resulting in scattering between the Floquet Modes.
-This unbalance in the $m$-th and $-m$-th Modes manifests mathematically as a phase delay in the averaged steady-state response, and thus a resistive behaviour.
+Thus, the $m$-th and $-m$-th Floquet modes must share the same occupation (i.e., \eqr{eq:Floquet_DOS}) and a precise phase relation.
+Stochastically, however, an \textit{extra} real photon can be emitted (absorbed) resulting in scattering between the Floquet modes.
+This imbalance in the $m$-th and $-m$-th modes manifests mathematically as a phase delay in the averaged steady-state response, and thus produces a resistive behaviour.

 In light of this interpretation, it is interesting to consider the behaviour in Fig.~\ref{fig:fig5_GC}, which shows the (maximum of) tunnelling capacitance and Sisyphus conductance for increasing $\Gamma$ and $\omega$.